 We will receive a commission if you make a purchase through our affiliate link at no extra cost to you.
 Please read our disclosure policy for more information.

 When you have an entire apartment to fill with furniture and not much jingle in your pocket, it might take a bit of extra work to hit the decorating jackpot.
-Being budget-conscious doesn’t mean you have to live uncomfortably though.
+Saving money and being budget-conscious doesn’t mean you have to live uncomfortably though.

 Even if you don’t have much money, you can deck out your new apartment in style.
 After all, style is more about creativity and artistic ability than anything else.